2KAbhishek/dots2k/README.md

 - [Nightbow](https://github.com/2kabhishek/nightbow): Pitch black theme for VS Code.
 - [refind2k](https://github.com/2KAbhishek/refind2k): Pretty boot screen for multi-boot users.

-## How it was built
+## How I built it

-dots2k was built using the internet and sleepless nights.
+I built dots2k with a lot of love and passion, a lot of sleepless nights.
+It's an ongoing project, and I'm always looking for ways to improve it.

 ## Challenges faced

-Just getting over the initial learning curve on the command line, failing and trying again :)
+Getting over the initial learning curve on the command line, failing and trying again :)

 ## What I learned